British Judge Uses Personal Email To Send Details of Sensitive Court Case

 evolutionary adds: "The article doesn't specify the tone suggests emails sent were unencrypted."

-Judge too stupid to understand technology (Score:2)
+Judge too stupid to understand technology (Score:3)

 Story #36/2017...